THCLab/dkms-bindings/bindings/go/README.md

 ### Running all examples

-The `examples` target builds the native library and then runs all five examples in sequence.
+The `examples` target builds the native library and then runs all six examples in sequence.
 The `cargo` command must be on your PATH, so source the Rust environment first:

 ```bash
 source "$HOME/.cargo/env"